Wokingham Accountants

 Can I claim training costs through my business?

-A question we are frequently asked can I claim the cost of attending a training course through my business?
-The answer differs depending on whether you are a sole trader or director of a limited company.
+A question we are frequently asked is can I claim the cost of attending a training course through my business?
+The answer differs depending on whether you are trading as a sole trader or as a limited company.

 Limited company